 Origin of Afrikaans(Wikipedia): “It is the first language of most of the Afrikaners and Coloureds of Southern Africa.
 Although Afrikaans has adopted words from other languages, including Portuguese, the Bantu languages, Malay, German and the Khoisan languages, an estimated 90 to 95% of the vocabulary of Afrikaans is of Dutch origin.”

-A blogging buddy of mine, also a ex-South African, Nicolette from Powerful Mothering, and I created these pretty Afrikaans alphabet cards.
+A blogging buddy of mine, also an ex-South African, Nicolette from Powerful Mothering, and I created these pretty Afrikaans alphabet cards.
 There *might* be more Afrikaans resources coming, depending on the demand.
 I just love these cards and we had fun learning activities already(and more planned).

 How to use:

 We simply used the cards for letter and sound recognition.
 The clear pictures with the lower and upper case letters are perfect for this.
-My 4.5 year old also “read” the cards, which is good for his confidence since his 7 year old sister can read it all by now.
+My 4.5-year-old also “read” the cards, which is good for his confidence since his 7-year-old sister can read it all by now.